-In table A3.6 we see that in 2020, the amount of state pensions is overestimated by EUROMOD by about 5%.
+In table A3.6 we see that in 2021, the amount of state pensions is overestimated by EUROMOD by about 6%.
 In view of the slight overestimation of the number of recipients and the fact that EUROMOD does not take into account that recipients may not be entitled to the full state pension, as a result of having lived abroad during their working life, this degree of overestimation is unexpectedly low.

 The extent to which the total amount of care allowance appears to be underestimated in EUROMOD is larger than that of the number of recipients.
 This raises the suspicion that the number of recipients per household may be overestimated due to insufficient information to identify allowance partners.
 Some degree of underestimation is also, again, to be expected because the external statistics include payments which after the final assessment may have to be adjusted.
-The latter phenomenon is also likely to play a role with the rent allowance even though the total amount is replicated quite well in EUROMOD in 2019 and 2020, and overestimated by 6% in 2021.
+The latter phenomenon is also likely to play a role with the rent allowance, which is underestimated by about 3% in 2021, but overestimated by 7% in 2022 and 20% in 2023.

-The overestimation of the number of recipients of social assistance benefits is accompanied by a considerable underestimation of the amounts of 11% in 2019.
+The overestimation of the number of recipients of social assistance benefits is accompanied by a considerable underestimation of the amounts of 15% in 2021.
 This suggests that benefit units entitled to the full social assistance benefit, i.e., with no other sources of income, are underrepresented in the data.

-The total amount of education benefits in EUROMOD in 2019 is more than 50% lower than the amount derived from the external statistics.
+The total amount of education benefits in EUROMOD in 2021 is 60% lower than the amount derived from the external statistics.
 As mentioned above, this may at least partly be attributed to the fact that the amounts paid for public transport included in the education benefits are probably not included in the EU-SILC definition of education benefits.

-The aggregate amount of 'other social assistance benefits' is underestimated by 22% in 2020, 20% in 2021 and 23% in 2022.
-This is clearly lower than the degree of overestimation of the number of recipients.
+The aggregate amount of 'other social assistance benefits' is underestimated by 2% in 2021 and accurately replicated in 2022 and 2023.